 - interleukin blockers

-Some people with Crohn’s disease are able to take a TNF-alpha inhibitor at home.
-These people are given prefilled pens or syringes with just the right amount of medicine.
-Your doctor gives you a dosage schedule, and you then administer treatment yourself.
+Some people with Crohn’s disease can take a TNF-alpha inhibitor at home.
+A doctor will give you prefilled pens or syringes with just the right amount of medication.
+They will also give you a dosage schedule, and you then administer treatment yourself.

-You can have an increased risk of tuberculosis while on this medication.
-In addition to injections or intravenous treatments, you’ll also need regular skin tests to make sure you aren’t infected.
+You may have an increased risk of tuberculosis while using this medication.
+In addition to injections or intravenous treatments, you’ll also need regular skin tests to check for infections.

 TNF-alpha inhibitors are expensive.
 Treatments can cost up to thousands of dollars.